mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 It's a well known fact that hooking up in Seattle can be challenging even in the best of times.
 Nor would I claim to be an expert on such matters, for although I receive hundreds upon hundreds of emails every week from hot and horny singles in my area, I have never replied.
 Their loss.
 Add to this the fact that *Sex Tapes* would require a very special type of hookup—specifically one at 600baud—and you begin to get some sense of the challenge.

-As if this were not enough, I could not but feel that a general sprit of chivalry would be required on this most quixotic of quests.
+As if this were not enough, I could not but feel that a general spirit of chivalry would be required on this most quixotic of quests.
 This saddled the project with some additional requirements:

 — Organic.
 I wanted to create something out in the real world.
 No hiring professionals, no coordinating with friends; just a man and his tape machine on a quest to discover the true meaning of love in our modern age.